The front panel

 Rear panel and connections

 In the image below we can see the rear panel and all the possible connections.
 This image is included in the manual.
-The manual is complete and explains, in detail, all the functions of the recorder.

 - Excellent audio quality.